qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

    - Add no users to your environment (click *Skip* to proceed to the next page)
 1. For any users you've added, select an environment role.
 If you've enabled auto-membership, select a default environment role.
 1. Click *Apply* to commit the selected members.
 The users will be added.
 1. For some services, the *Initialize environment* page will appear next.
-Here, you may:
+The items on this page are specific to the service where the environment is being created.
+It is safe to click *Skip* and configure the environment later.  <!-- This needs to be moved to a CloudStack article: Here, you may:
    - Configure an isolated network with no access to any other subnet, nor to the public Internet
    - Configure one, two, or three VPCs.
 See [What is a VPC](what-is-a-vpc.md) for more information on VPCs
    - Configure no network (click *Skip* to finish creating the environment)
 1. If you've chosen to create one or more networks, enter the requested parameters for the networks to be created.
 1. Click *Initialize*.
-1. The networks will be created and you will be returned to the *Environments* page.
+1. The networks will be created and you will be returned to the *Environments* page. -->

 ### Manage and delete an environment